Spider Veins | Fort Worth, TX

 What Is The Recovery Like?

-Whether we use sclerotherapy or IPL to remove your spider veins, after your treatment we’ll put you in a pair of compression stockings that provide support to help the body absorb the closed off veins.
+After your treatment we’ll put you in a pair of compression stockings that provide support to help the body absorb the closed off veins.
 This is particularly important if you’ve had multiple veins treated.
 But you can return to all of your normal activities immediately after your treatment.
 As for exercise, keep it to walking on the day of your procedure.

 You can return to any type of exercise the next day.
 You may have some slight aching across the treated veins, and possible slight bruising, but these reactions are normal and easy to tolerate.